FStarLang/FStar/doc/book/sec2/Design-of-fstar-Intro.rst

      let compose : a:Type -> b:Type -> c:Type -> (b -> c) -> (a -> b) -> a -> c = <fill me in>
      let twice : <fill me in> = fun a f x -> compose a a a f f x

-It's a bit tedious to have to explicitly provide that first type argument to `id`.
-Next, we'll see how to use implicits in F* and instruct F* to automatically infer their instantiations.
+It's quite tedious to have to explicitly provide that first type argument to `id`.
+Implicit arguments and type inference will help, as we'll see next.

 Implicit arguments
 ..................

 .. _implicits:

 Syntax of binders